mollie/components-examples/example-1/README.md

 ## Running locally

-We recommend that to serve the examples via a webserver.
-Although its plain HTML, CSS and JavaScript Mollie components needs a valid hostename (e.g. localhost or 127.0.0.1).
-For this readme we use the [serve](https://www.npmjs.com/package/serve) package.
+In order to run the examples you need a webserver.
+Although its plain HTML, CSS and JavaScript Mollie Components needs a valid hostname (e.g. localhost or 127.0.0.1).
+For this README example we use the [serve](https://www.npmjs.com/package/serve) package but any other webserver should work just fine.

 Clone the repo